 called logger

-(and use chmod +x filename
+(and use chmod +x filename, if needed).

 It should contain the following code: